xtrm0/csd-blog/website/content/2021/collaborative-data-design/index.md

 - `insert(x, i)`: The inserting user looks up the positions `pL`, `pR` of the values to the left and right (indices `i` and `i+1`), generates a unique new position `p` such that `pL < p < pR`, and calls `add((x, p))` on the unique set.
 - `delete(i)`: The deleting user finds the element `e` of the unique set at index `i`, then calls `delete(e)` on the unique set.

-Of course, we need a way to create the positions.
+Of course, we need a way to create the positions `p`.
 That's the hard part---in fact, the hardest part of any CRDT---and I don't have space to go into it here; you should use an existing algorithm (e.g., [RGA](http://dx.doi.org/10.1016/j.jpdc.2010.12.006)) or implementation (e.g., [Yjs's `Y.Array`](https://docs.yjs.dev/api/shared-types/y.array)).  <!--Generally, solutions involve a tree, sorted by the tree walk on nodes; you create a unique new position in between `pL` and `pR` by adding a new leaf somewhere between `pL` and `pR`, e.g., as a right child of `pL`.-->

 The important lesson here is that we had to translate indices (the language of normal, non-CRDT lists) into unique immutable positions (what the user intuitively means when they say "insert here").
-This leads to our second principle of CRDT design:
+That leads to our second principle of CRDT design:

 <a name="principle-2"></a>**Principle 2.
 Express operations in terms of user intention---what the operation means to the user, intuitively.
 This might differ from the closest ordinary data type operation.**

-The works because users often have some idea what one operation should do in the face of concurrent operations.
-If you can capture that intuition, the resulting operations won't conflict.
+This principle works because users often have some idea what one operation should do in the face of concurrent operations.
+If you can capture that intuition, then the resulting operations won't conflict.

 ## Registers